magarittenguyen/magarittenguyen.github.io/_posts/2022-10-17-STT558-third-blog-post.md

 - Bubble chart, which is a data visualization that displays multiple circles (bubbles) in a two-dimensional plot.
 - Heat map, which is a graphical representation of data where values are depicted by color.

-4. Identify Significant Correlations
+IV.
+Identify Significant Correlations

 Make note of the reationships you see between your features.
 Meaning can be drawn from this down the raod.
 For example, the easiest way to visualize correlation is with a scatter plot or if high number of features to save time create a Pearson correlation matrix for your dataset.

-5. Spot Outliers in the Dataset
+V. Spot Outliers in the Dataset

 A crucial step in EDA.
 Outliers can influence your findings if you don’t know about them or how to deal with them, so make sure you can identify them and have a plan to deal with them.